SSenarath/calculator/README.md

 # Calculator

-Description: A simple calculator that allows users to perform basic math functions.
+A simple calculator that allows users to perform basic math functions.
 This project was the final solo project from [The Odin Project Foundations Course](https://www.theodinproject.com/paths/foundations/courses/foundations).

 ## Table of Contents
 * [Demo](#demo)